Keyboard shortcuts

 7. LLM responds with a summary of yesterday’s work on web-project

-8. If user wants to take action (e.g., “Mark this project as inactive”), OpenCode can invoke the appropriate MCP tool
+8. If the user wants to take action, for example marking this project as inactive, OpenCode can invoke the appropriate MCP tool

 Addressing the “RAG-shaped problem” intuition